Legal

 We use personal data only for the purposes below.
 Where a privacy law requires a lawful basis, the basis we rely on is shown for each purpose.

-- To send the waitlist and early-access communications you signed up for: your consent, which you can withdraw at any time.
+• To send the account and product communications you signed up for: your consent, which you can withdraw at any time.

 Where we rely on legitimate interests, we balance those interests against your rights and only proceed where your interests do not override ours.
 You can object to processing based on legitimate interests as described in section 13.